 Who do I serve?

-an adult representing themselves the opposing party
+an adult representing themselves the other side

-A minor under age 18 both the minor AND their parent or legal guardian
+a minor under age 18 both the minor AND their parent or legal guardian

-incompetent both the incompetent person AND
+an incompetent person both the incompetent person AND

 • their guardian